KaylaC1/KaylaC/_posts/2022-10-19-review-blog-two.md

 The related figures section is a great supplement to everything else the website provides.
 They list 4 people that are also authors or philosophers of that time period like Chopin.
 These peoples work correlates with the work Chopin was creating at that time, both fiction and nonfiction.

 ![screenshot of home page](https://kaylac1.github.io/KaylaC/images/HomeScreen.png)

+##Humanistic Claims and Evidence

+While looking at the fields in the humanities that this project relates to, history aligns the most with the DH project.
+This website completely uncovers the historical evolution of items like birth control in the 19th century in a whole new way using Kate Chopin novels as a jumping point.
+It is completely dedicated to the historical view point of the 19th century.

+The Kate Chopin website does a great job at explaining how the historical context and significance plays a part in everything that they write on the site.
+On every tab they give multiple resources of ways that you can dive deeper into each topic through different lens of different people and different regions of the country and world.
+The information is so incredibly detailed and educational and makes intaking the information so much easier.

+Many times when we think of data we think of numbers and graphs, but I believe the Kate Chopin website takes a twist on data and uses pictures from the 19th century to their advantage.
+Every single tab includes some kind of graphic that correlates with the topic.
+They include diagrams of medical equipment, pictures of Kate and the area she grew up in, 19th century posters but no graphs.
+On topic of locations they were known to include a map of sorts.
+No tab included data that was compromised of numbers.